Monzo has recently moved the investment account into its short-term goals.

 I think it’d be a great way to supercharge user growth (when ready… there is still 70k people on the waitlist).
 With that said, I don’t really know about revenue share in such a partnership and it could cause unit economics to fall.
 I’m sure the folks at @freetrade_team are exploring all avenues.

 I evidently have too much time on my hands, so cross-posting (I hope that’s okay) something I was posted on the Monzo forum about integrating the apps:

 There’s been talk over on the Stocks & Shares Pot thread about seeing this type of information in Monzo.
-Freetrade was mentioned, and (disclaimer: as an investor in both companies) I’ve been thinking about how an integration with Freetrade might work.
+Freetrade was mentioned, and I’ve been thinking about how an integration with Freetrade might work.

 Here’s the pitch:

 Monzo can unlock 1m+ additional users for Freetrade - when Freetrade is ready for them.
 FT can then monetise a large part of this market when they launch chargeable ISAs and Alpha (their monthly subscription product).

 Freetrade can help Monzo in demonstrating a tight integration between the apps, and make the financial hub concept come to life.
 This data and demonstration will be valuable in attracting additional partners.